 What Is Required to Effectively Monitor and Manage a Website?

 - Benchmarks.
-To gauge the success and performance of your website, you need to begin with a baseline of statistics, including site traffic volume and sources, conversion percentages, bounce rates and time visitors spend on your site.
+To gauge the success and performance of your website, you need to begin with a baseline of statistics, including site traffic volume and sources, conversion percentages, bounce rates, and time visitors spend on your site.
 These statistics speak to general website performance and are a great benchmark for ongoing reporting.
-There are a multitude of platforms that give you insight into this data, but Google Analytics is still one of the most widely used, and free, sources.
+There is a multitude of platforms that give you insight into this data, but Google Analytics is still one of the most widely used, and free, sources.

 - Time.
 Website management is an ongoing and necessary effort that drives your website’s performance and ultimately, lead generation for sales.
 Be sure your reporting is being managed on a consistent basis by one person so they have a long-view perspective of what is “normal” and “abnormal” for your website’s performance.
 Tip: Real-time views and the ability to act on them is a vital benefit to digital marketing for your brand – and it is available on Google Analytics at no additional cost.

 - Alignment.
-Realign your website to your business goals several times a year to ensure your website is well positioned to capitalize on trends, patterns, and market changes that may contribute to goal achievement.
+Realign your website to your business goals several times a year to ensure your website is well-positioned to capitalize on trends, patterns, and market changes that may contribute to goal achievement.

 - Budget.
 Important elements of your Digital Marketing budget are often cut because their value only becomes visible when something goes wrong.
 To maintain your website effectively, set and spend a “Website Management” budget to keep your site viable.

 Your website is the living-breathing core of your digital strategy.
-As such, it needs regular attention, focus and adjustments to serve your business as a lead generating engine.
+As such, it needs regular attention, focus, and adjustments to serve your business as a lead-generating engine.
 Make its management part of your staff’s focus and budget so it can contribute to your company’s growth.